Tips for Talking About Virginity and Sex in Teen Dramas

 Whether kids actually watch or not, you can be sure they'll hear exactly what happened through social networks, friends in the classroom, or media coverage.
 As much as we might want to shield our kids from these sensitive topics for as long as possible, sometimes media pushes our hand.
 Here's how you can be prepared:

 - Talk about virginity: By the time kids are old enough to watch most teen TV dramas, they probably know the facts of life.
-But teens find it pretty mortifying to discuss virginity with their parents because they either don't want parents involved in their budding sexuality or because the conversation can veer dangerously close to personal experience.
+But teens find it pretty mortifying to discuss sexual experiences with their parents because they either don't want parents involved in their budding sexuality or because the conversation can veer dangerously close to personal experience.
 What we can suggest is being clear about your own values as they relate to real life -- and using a TV character as a jumping-off point can make this discussion easier for both parents and teens.
 You can also point out that no matter what you think about the ages or sexual orientations of favorite characters, there's a difference between casual hook-ups and decisions based on love and intention.

 - Make them media savvy: These "very special episodes" that feature teens having sex get a lot of attention.
 Help kids understand the hype around TV shows, movies, and musical artists who use sex as a selling tool.
 Ask kids to think about whether the "first time" storyline makes sense for the characters -- or is it a promotional tool?
 Also, who participates in the hype: teens, parents, media organizations, the show's marketers?